ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/llama3.md

 {{% notice Note %}}
-1. If you encounter the error `"Sorry, we could not process your request at this moment"`, it might mean you have initiated two license processes simultaneously.
+1. If you encounter the error "Sorry, we could not process your request at this moment", it might mean you have initiated two license processes simultaneously.
 Try modifying the affiliation field to work around it.
+2. You may have to run the `download.sh` script as root, or modify the execution privileges with `chmod`.
 {{% /notice %}}

 ## Compile model file